tsgates/arch-wiki-markdown/wiki/Fcitx.md

      export QT_IM_MODULE=fcitx
      export XMODIFIERS="@im=fcitx"

+Warning:Do NOT use .bashrc to do this.
+It is used for initializing an interactive bash session.
+It is not designed for non-interactive shell, nor for X session initialization.
+Moreover, setting environment variables in it can confuse diagnostic tools which are generally executed from command line so that these environment will appear as being set currectly for them even if they are not for the X session.

 Optionally, you can also choose to use xim in your gtk and/or qt programs, in which case you need to change the corresponding lines above as following: